Jay-Oh-eN/scratch-viz/readme.md

 ## Scratch Viz

-This experimental [ScratchX]() extension aims to make data visualization more accessible to a wider audience.
+This experimental [ScratchX](http://scratchx.org/) extension aims to make data visualization more accessible to a wider audience.
 More than that however, this extension is an exploration of proper abstractions for data visualization concepts in an effort to teach more effectively.

 ## Getting Started

-Install as sdfsd
+See the [user documentation](http://jay-oh-en.github.io/scratch-viz/index.html) or head over to the wiki for the [developer documentation](https://github.com/Jay-Oh-eN/scratch-viz/wiki).

 ## Developers